hornsten/StyleApp/README.md

 # Style App
-MongoDB, Express Node and React application for saving and display artices from the NYT API.
+MongoDB, Express Node and React application for coordinating looks and creating styles to share.